 Through Self-service purchase, IT administrators lose their control over who could purchase and install Office 365.
 This also creates challenges in controlling data sprawling, compliance, and protection issues.
 Since Self-service purchase encourages Shadow IT, IT administrators are not gratified due to this change.

-The self-service purchase capabilities will start rollout from January 14, 2020.
+The self-service purchase capabilities for Project and Visio will start from September 15, 2020.
 But Microsoft is providing the setting to toggle self-service purchase before it rolls out, as most Admins would want to disable it 😉.
 So, it’s good to disable the self-service purchase capabilities now, if you decide to turn off this setting for your organization.

 Currently, there is no user interface solution to disable Self-service purchase in Office 365.
 You need to use PowerShell to block Self-service purchase.